 What’s the Matter with Sports and Marijuana?

 What makes it increasingly difficult to make marijuana completely legal in competitions is the moral standpoint that most anti-doping organizations take.
 The problem is they sweep this issue under the rug, under the premise of it “going against codes of morale,” or marijuana consumption in athletes not being consistent with what a “good role model” should behave like.
+Here you can go to know about the most popular marijuana seeds website growing weed.

 While this side is being taken, the same organizations that forbid the use of marijuana in competitions are the same ones that actually permit alcohol consumption in athletes, a drug that too many can be considered in some case scenarios something even worse for athletic development than cannabis.

 Even though anti-doping organisms have a strong proclivity for the penalization of marijuana during competition, mostly out of fear of public scrutiny, there seems to be a small beacon of hope on the horizon.
 According to Wikipedia, as of 2013 the World Anti-Doping Agency, also known as WADA, increased the limit of 15 ng/mL to 150 ng/mL the level of THC allowed in urine during competition.
 This action resulted in much fewer tests failing for THC metabolites.
+If you want to know to grow weed fast then here you can find, how to grow weed in the closet?

 This only evidences that marijuana is not necessarily a vehicle for substance abuse, but a way for many athletes to relieve stress during competition without seeking to obtain direct performance benefits out of it.
+You can find out more information about the auto seeds that are very essential in cannabis platforms.